Wolf spider fact sheet | Field of Mars EEC

 As part of the food web, wolf spiders help keep ecosystems balanced.
 A healthy habitat usually has many small predators, including spiders, mantids, beetles and other invertebrates.

 Wolf spider on red sandy soil, showing its long legs and patterned body.
-Wolf spiders are predators that help control insect numbers.
+Wolf spiders are ground predators that help control insect numbers.

 Common wolf spiders in Sydney